Symmetric Mass Generation of K\"ahler-Dirac Fermions from the Perspective of Symmetry-Protected Topological Phases: Introduction

-Our method offers a unified theoretical framework for SMG of Majorana and Weyl fermions across all spatial dimensions, apart from the calculation of the anomaly free condition.
-Furthermore, we provide an extensive exploration of the second quantization of the K\"ahler-Dirac equation, illustrating how fermions hopping on the lattice and give a very simple geometrically interpretation to it.
+Our method offers a unified theoretical framework for SMG of Majorana and Weyl fermions across all spatial dimensions, apart from the calculation of the anomaly-free condition.
+Furthermore, we provide an extensive exploration of the second quantization of the K\"ahler-Dirac equation, illustrating how fermions hop on the lattice and giving a very simple geometric interpretation to it.